 In this article, we shall show you the command-line way and GUI way of creating an archive (zip format) and extracting an existing zip file.

 For the tutorial, we are going to use Ubuntu 18.04.
-If for any reason, the zip is not installed, you can install it using the following command.
+If, for any reason, the zip is not installed, you can install it using the following command.
 You also need to install unzip at the same time as, without it, you will not be able to retrieve your files from the zipped content.
 Typically, both the tools come pre-installed in Ubuntu.

-Zip and Unzip by command-line on Ubuntu
+Zip and Unzip Files on Ubuntu

 Launch the Terminal and enter the following command: